BuongiornoTexas/rsrtools/README.rst

 ==========================

 **1.1.0** **WARNING** Please back up your config.toml before upgrading, as this change may break it!
-Update to python 3.12, minor code clean up.
-Moved from toml to tomllib, tomli-w.
 I had no issues with Windows 11, but if you are on an older version, you may need to convert your config.toml from Windows text to UTF-8 format (I believe it should work out of the box though).

+Behind the scenes stuff:

+* Updated to python 3.12, minor code clean up.

+* Moved from toml to tomllib and tomli-w, much deferred pydantic update.

+* Moved to hatch for packaging, shifted to src layout for packaging.

 **1.0.1** Minor update for changes in steam ``libraryfolder.vdf`` configuration, minor bugfixes and linting.
 For anybody who is looking for a method to merge